draganjancikin/knowledge-base/drupal-8/core-and-module-update.md

     $ fin composer outdated "drupal/*"
     ```

-3. In project on LOCAL make a separate branch for updates LOCAL.branch_for_updates
+3. In project on LOCAL make a separate branch for updates

     ```bash
     $ git checkout -b branch_for_updates